2014 Indonesian legislative election: Allocation of seats

 For the DPR election, each province was divided into between one and eleven electoral districts depending on population.
 Each of these electoral districts elected between three and ten members by proportional representation with a 3.5% national threshold.

 Once the votes were counted, the General Elections Commission eliminated any party that had failed to obtain a 3.5% share of the national vote.
 It then allocated seats in the DPR via a two-stage process.
 First, the number of votes to secure one DPR seat in each electoral district was calculated by dividing the number of valid votes by the number of seats to be elected in each district.
 Each party's vote in each district was divided by this amount to determine the number of seats won outright.
 Any party with less than this amount won no seats in this first stage.
 The remaining votes were then used to determine which party won any seats so far unallocated by awarding these seats to the parties with the largest remainders until all seats were allocated.

 For the DPD, each province returns four members regardless of size and population.
 The candidates for DPD stood independently.
 Voters were given one and only one vote.
 The system used is the Single Non-Transferable Vote.

 Only parties with at least 25% of the popular vote or that control 20% of seats in the DPR were able to nominate candidates for the presidential election.
 Parties that did not achieve this percentage had to form a coalition with other parties to make up the required percentage share to nominate a candidate.

 Opinion polls

 Numerous opinion polls have been done by many different pollsters to gauge the voting intention of the electorate.
 However, many of them are regarded to be unreliable.
 The quality of polling in Indonesia varies considerably.
 Further, some of the polling institutions provide little information about their polling methods.
 Therefore, the data set out below should be treated with care.

 Results

-Indonesian Democratic Party – Struggle won the highest vote share, with 18.95% of votes, followed by Golkar with 14.75%and the Great Indonesia Movement Party with 11.81%.
+The Indonesian Democratic Party of Struggle won the highest vote share with 18.95% of the votes, followed by Golkar with 14.75% and the Gerindra Party with 11.81%.
 However, none of the parties were able to nominate their own presidential candidate for the 2014 Indonesian presidential election because none of them reached the 20% electoral threshold.